-While we regularly hear about artificial intelligence, the internet of things, and - of course - blockchain, quantum technology has received less public fanfare thus far, despite the tech's potential to revolutionise computing as we know it.
+While we regularly hear about artificial intelligence, the internet of things and blockchain, quantum technology has received less public fanfare lately, despite the tech's potential to revolutionise computing as we know it.

-The idea behind quantum technology was first mooted by physicist Gerard J. Milburn in 1997.
-He suggested that by harnessing the properties of quantum mechanics, technologies like cryptography, imaging and computing could be radically improved.
+The idea behind modern quantum technology has its roots in the work of renowned physicists Paul Benioff, Yuri Manin, Richard Feynman and David Deutsch.
+This was advanced by Australian quantum theoretical quantum physicist Gerard J. Milburn, who suggested that by harnessing the properties of quantum mechanics, technologies like cryptography, imaging and computing could be radically improved.

 However, practical research into this sphere only really started to take off in 2010.
-Today, many companies and governments are experimenting with this field of technology, with companies like IBM, Google, and other smaller competitors such as IonQ, Rigetti Computing and Quantum Circuits..
+Today, many companies and governments are experimenting in the field, with firms including IBM, Google, and smaller competitors such as IonQ, Rigetti Computing and Quantum Circuits all racing to develop their own quantum computing systems.

-Although Google and NASA are also currently testing a quantum computer known as ‘D-Wave Two', the second ever commercially available quantum computer, developed by Canadian firm D-Wave Systems.
+Google and NASA are also currently testing a quantum computer known as 'D-Wave Two', developed by Canadian firm D-Wave Systems.

 The Fredkin gate